bbugdigger/BanHammer/README.md

 # BanHammer

 The rise of cheating in the gaming industry is hurting both players and developers — especially smaller studios that can’t afford expensive anti-cheat solutions.
-Seeing my favorite childhood games lose their reputation to cheaters inspired me to create this open-source project for educational purposes first.
+Seeing my favorite childhood games lose their reputation to cheaters inspired me to create this open-source project.

 ### Architecture

-This still isnt 100% thought through but my idea is to show
+The first version of BanHammer will be minimalistic and will consist of minimal launcher + core engine + minimal driver.

 ### **WIP/Testing**
 - **Kernel-level detection**